Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Conclusion

 \section{Conclusion}

-Complex query answering over knowledge graphs is a crucial multi-hop reasoning task aimed at addressing first-order logical queries over incomplete KG.
-Although symbolic search methods exhibit strong performance, they face efficiency challenge that hinders further development and application.
+Although symbolic search methods exhibit strong performance in CQA tasks, they face efficiency challenges that hinder further development and application.
 Query embedding models offer fast speed but often provide generic performance.
-In this paper, we integrate their advantage together in a mutually beneficial way and propose an approximate search framework combined with flexible neural logical indices to address these efficiency issues.
-The neural logical indices can be computed rapidly using embedding methods, significantly reducing the search domain of symbolic methods.
-In particular, the approximate search framework can handle cyclic queries well with a quadratic complexity.
-Our approximate search is precise for acyclic queries.
-Experiments on various benchmarks show that, with a 10$\%$ reduced search domain, our method achieves 90$\%$ performance, including for cyclic queries, while the QSP assess efficiency is improved to be comparable to that of query embedding methods.
-Additionally, we demonstrate that our framework can execute on a KG with an order of magnitude more entities than before, highlighting the scalable nature of our approach.
+In this paper, we integrate their respective advantages and propose an approximate search method combined with neural logical indices.
+The neural logical indices can be computed rapidly using embedding methods, significantly reducing the effective search domain of symbolic methods.
+In particular, the approximate search method can handle cyclic queries with quadratic complexity in the pruned domains.
+Experiments on various benchmarks show that, with a 10$\%$ reduced search domain, our method preserves most of the MRR of neural-symbolic search while substantially improving QPS.
+Additionally, we demonstrate that our method can execute on a KG with an order of magnitude more entities than before, highlighting its practical scalability.